topos-protocol/dev-portal/content/module-2/4-topos-zkevm-demo.md

 Depending on the hardware that you are using, generating the zk-proof may take several minutes.
 </HighlightBox>

 The command outputs the local path to the zk-proof file (`.zkproof` extension).
+You will need to share this file with the `verifier` in step #7.
 </StepItem>

 <StepItem>